-Located in a cluster of recreational buildings in the District, the Wadsworth Library was paid for with general post funds, funds raised through the sale of various items from the stores that were on the grounds at the time, including beer sales.
-The basement walls of the library are constructed of Wisconsin limestone and the remainder of the building of Milwaukee cream city brick.
+Located in a cluster of recreational buildings in the District, the Wadsworth Library was paid for with general post funds and funds raised through the sale of various items from the stores that were on the grounds at the time, including beer sales.
+The building is made of Milwaukee Cream City Brick besides the basement walls which are made of Wisconsin-sourced limestone.

 The first floor is a large room that is open to the second story skylight.
 Here the veterans could choose from a wide variety of the leading magazines and newspapers of the time, or they could sit at one of two large tables that provided pen and ink for correspondence.